Prosecco and Petals

 Dividing wedding favours can make them more personal to your wedding guests.
 It can also make the choice of gifts easier.
 This option also means the job can be shared with your partner.
 Popular ways to divide out wedding favours are:

 The most popular wedding favours do not need to extravagant or highly decorative.
 To keep costs down, it is best to choose a small gift that can be eaten or used on the day.
 Below is a list of the top three wedding favours ideas that come highly recommended by wedding guests:

 The high street is full of wedding favour options but, for initial wedding favour inspiration, it is best to head to the department stores where there will be plenty of ideas within the home and gift sections.
 Armed with ideas, it is then recommended to buy your wedding favours in lower-cost shops, such as; Flying Tger, Hemma, Wilko or the Body Shop.
 These shops will also have enough stock so you can bulk buy.

 If you have decided to opt for lip balms or toiletries, it is highly recommended to wait for the January sales or to go to out of town discount outlets, where prices will be much lower.

 For those looking for higher-end gifts; Debenhams, John Lewis and Marks & Spencer have good selections of small wedding favour gifts, which are also drastically reduced seasonally and in the January sales.

 Alcoholic wedding favours are a great way to treat your guests to a personalised tipple on your wedding day.

-If opting for a personalised label or sticker, it is highly recommended to purchase the item to be labelled first to make sure that the measurements will be correct.
+Most of the online print companies have step by step label creation tools or ready-made templates, which can be amended.
+If opting for a personalised label or sticker, it is highly recommended to purchase your wedding favours first to make sure that the label measurements will be correct.

-If opting for baby gifts do not be offended if you see your present misused, thrown or causing a tantrum.
+If opting for baby gifts, do not be offended if you see your present misused, thrown or causing a tantrum.